 Of course, if you can snag a standing desk to perform your work duties, always go with that.
 Splitting your time between standing and sitting at your desk helps tremendously with your back and neck pain and keeps you alert and accountable to the amount of time you’re spending sitting in a day.

 Of course, the best way to treat neck and back pain is to prevent it altogether.
 This may seem nearly impossible when you spend 40+ hours a week sitting.
-However, the Orland Park chiropractic team at Integrated Health Solutions can help you effectively relieve and prevent pains caused by your increasingly sedentary lifestyle.
-By using science-based treatment options such as spinal adjustments, acupuncture, massage therapy, and more, our team can take your sore, unbalanced spine and transform it into a perfectly aligned and healthy part of the body.
+However, the Orland Park chiropractic and advanced medical team at Integrated Health Solutions can help you effectively relieve and prevent pains caused by your increasingly sedentary lifestyle.
+By using science-based treatment options such as spinal adjustments, massage therapy, and more, our team can take your sore, unbalanced spine and transform it into a perfectly aligned and healthy part of the body.
 To schedule your consultation, call or message our Orland Park clinic, and a team member will message you as soon as we can.

 We can’t wait to assist you in building a stronger, healthier, happier body and life!